+1. Learner's Contract

-- 1. Learner Contract - This is the opportunity for both the student and the preceptor to go over the learning objectives and the expectations for the COP-1 experience.
-It requires that the student reflect on and make explicit his or her goals for learning and it also specifies the preceptor's expectations of the student. - Preceptor action: the Learner Contract should be signed by both the student and the preceptor by the end of the first session. - 2.
-Completion of Patient Encounter Log - At the end of each session, the students should complete the patient encounter log (PEL).
+- This is the opportunity for both the student and the preceptor to go over the learning objectives and the expectations for the COP-1 experience.
+It requires that the student reflect on and make explicit his or her goals for learning and it also specifies the preceptor's expectations of the student. - Preceptor action: the Learner Contract should be signed by both the student and the preceptor by the end of the first session.

+2. Patient Encounter Log (PEL)

+- At the end of each session, students should complete the patient encounter log (PEL).
 This log will record the number of patients seen at each session.
-In addition, more in-depth information on up to four (4) patients seen will be recorded including the student's level of participation with that patient's care and what portions of the care they performed.
+In addition, more in-depth information on up to four (4) patients seen will be recorded including the student's level of participation with that - Preceptor action: Preceptor may remind the student to complete this assignment before leaving the office.

+patient's care and what portions of the care they performed.
 The goal is to document the skills that the students are reinforcing.
 This information can then be used to give feedback to both the student and the preceptor as to how the students' participation is progressing.
-This log should be completed by students within two (2) weeks of each COP session (optimally, it should be completed the day of the session).
+This log should be completed and submitted by students the same day of the session for full credit).